Art-ut-Kia/BatCapMeas/README.md

 When the battery voltage reaches 3.0V, the transistor is blocked by the arduino to disconnect the charge.
 This avoids to damage the battery because of a too deep discharge, and it saves a boaring human monitoring of the measurement process.

 For details, have a look [here in the wiki](https://github.com/Art-ut-Kia/BatCapMeas/wiki).

+You can also run online simulations (in your browser) thanks to [tinkercad](https://www.tinkercad.com/things/fODc21Yx3Dx-batcapmeas-battery-capacity-measurement)